fbeline/rooster/README.md

 - **Basic Authentication**: Rooster provide a basic authentication module that can be easily integrated with Middleware.
 - **CORS configuration**: You are able to easily configure CORS for your application.
 - **HTTPS Support**
-- **0% down time**: You can change your code in real time!
-The changes will be available on the next request (without stopping the application).
+- **0% down time**: You can change your code in real time, the changes will be available on the next request (without stopping the application).

 ## Installation
 1) Download and install [rebar3](https://www.rebar3.org/)